LETARTARE/QtPregen/README.md

 	1- a plugin project 'QtPregenForCB.cbp' using the directory 'src'

-	2- a directory 'patch' containing one patch for versions of 'Code::Blocks'
+	2- a directory 'patch' containing two patch for versions of 'Code::Blocks'

 	3- a directory 'CodeBlocks' containing wizards 'cbqt4' and cbqt5'

-4- Installation to 'Code::Blocks svn 10118'
+4- Installation to 'Code::Blocks svn 10127'

     1- first install wizards 'cbqt4' and 'cbqt5',

-    2- then the patch 'svn10118-evPREGEN-0.7.1.patch' and recompile the modified source of the version 'Code::Blocks svn 10118',
+    2- then the patch 'svn10127-evPREGEN-0.7.1.patch' and recompile the modified source of the version 'Code::Blocks svn 10127',

 	3- then compile and install the plugin 'qtPregenForCB-xyz'
-        - change the local variable 'CB = $(#cb10118)' in agreement with your global 'cb10118' which should identify sources of 'Code::Blocks'
+        - change the local variable 'CB = $(#cb10127)' in agreement with your global 'cb10127' which should identify sources of 'Code::Blocks'

 5- Using